himedlooff/DragonSlayers-I/index.md

 **DragonSlayers-I:** Our most active clan for level 65+ or minimum all Tier I & I troops level 4.
 During the growing phase of this clan, the minimum donation will be based on the number of members in the clan.
 Under 20 members: 500; 30+ members: 700; 40+ members: 1000.
 Low doners will be asked to move to DragonSlayers-II or DragonSlayersJr.

 **DragonSlayersJr:** Our current main clan, and will remain as our main clan while **DragonSlayers-I** is still growing.
-Level 50+ or minimum archers level 4.
-Require a minimum donation of 200.
+Required Level 55+ or minimum archers level 4.
+Required a minimum donation of 200.

 **DragonSlayerJr:** Members of all levels are welcomed.
 Minimum donation requirement 100.